PreppyGreen/ReactNativeTestDeploy/e2e/README.md

 # Build the Android app

-The android app ca nbe built using the following command
+The android app can be built using the following command

 ```
 $ npx react-native run-android --variant=release